2-3cupscooked corned beefcut/shredded into bite-size pieces

 Instructions

-Add the potatoes, corned beef, carrots and cabbage to the skillet.
-Spread in an even layer.
-Increase the heat to medium-high, press down with a metal spatula slightly on the mixture so it has contact with the skillet.
+Add the potatoes, corned beef, carrots, and cabbage to the skillet.
+Spread the mixture into an even layer.
+Increase the heat to medium-high and press the mixture lightly with a metal spatula so it makes good contact with the skillet.
+Cook until the underside is nicely browned and crisp.

 Notes

-I love cabbage in this dish.
+Cabbage: I love cabbage in this dish.
 Similar to the potatoes, you can always add raw shredded cabbage to the mix in lieu of cooked cabbage.